 Capital Commitments.
 Investors in our specialized funds generally make commitments to provide capital at the outset of a fund and deliver capital when called upon by us, as investment opportunities become available and to fund operational expenses and other obligations.
 The commitments are generally available for investment for three to six years, during what we call the commitment period.
-However, our Strategic Opportunities funds have one- to two- year commitment periods and, in the case of one of our direct/co-investment funds, the investors do not commit capital at the commencement of the fund but rather have the right to make their own investment decisions as to each investment opportunities funds, over a three to five-year period.
+However, our Strategic Opportunities funds have one- to two- year commitment periods and, in the case of one of our direct/co-investment funds, the investors do not commit capital at the commencement of the fund but rather have the right to make their own investment decisions as to each investment opportunity that we present to them.
+We typically have invested the capital committed to our funds, other than our Strategic Opportunities funds, over a three to five-year period.